This is a comment.

 label

-You can add text labels to any scenario using the label class.
+You can add text labels to any scenario using the label object.

 Below is the constructor for the label class that shows its default values: